intenthq/blog/_posts/2015-06-23-wikidata-akka-streams.md

   Flow[String].map(line => parseItem(langs, line))
 {% endhighlight %}

-Where `parseItem` is a function that parses a single line of the input file (an item element in the wikidata JSON) and returns a `WikidataElement` filled with the titles for all the languages passed as a parameter.
+Where `parseItem` is a function that parses a single line of the input file (an item element in the Wikidata JSON) and returns a `WikidataElement` filled with the titles for all the languages passed as a parameter.

 It's important to note that this function won't be able to generate a `WikidataElement` for all the items in the input (some of them, for example, don't have any sitelink, so we are not interested in them), so the relationship between the output and the transformation is not 1:1.

-That can be easily solved by returning an `Option[WikidataElement` and by flattening the result.
+That can be easily solved by returning an `Option[WikidataElement]` and by flattening the result.
 In Akka Streams, there is no `flatMap` but you can use `mapConcat` instead (note that it works only on `immutable.Seq[T]`).

 {% highlight scala %}
 def parseItem(langs: Seq[String], line: String): Option[WikidataElement] = ???